How to Get Enough Protein on a Vegan Diet

 Protein: 3 grams per serving (½ cup, long-grain, cooked)

 Brown rice and other whole grains still have their outer bran layer, which is why they contain more fiber than their processed counterparts.

 Sometimes called “nootch,” nutritional yeast is nutty and has tons of umami, so sprinkle it on everything from pasta to avocado toast.
 Some versions are fortified with vitamin B12, which vegans often need to supplement in their diets.

 Protein: 3 grams per serving (1 cup, chopped, raw)

 Yes, even broccoli contains protein, and so do many other vegetables!
 While not high in protein, every serving of veggies contributes to your daily tally.

-21. Openfit Plant-Based Protein Shake
+21. Openfit Plant-Based Nutrition Shake

 Protein: 20 grams per serving (1 scoop)

-We would be remiss to leave out our chocolate, vegan, protein shake!
+We would be remiss to leave out our chocolate, vegan, nutrition shake!
 One scoop will provide you with 20 grams of pea protein for just 140 calories.
 Better yet, it also has 7 grams of fiber and 26 essential vitamins and minerals, and no added sugar or artificial flavors.
 This is a perfect option for a quick and easy protein snack you can take on the go since you only need to mix it with water.
 And who doesn’t love chocolate?
 Try it today!